hellofadude/jersey_rest_framework/README.md

 This project is intended as a template for how to deploy and publish a REST service using an embedded lightweight http container or java based server (like Jetty) that can be configured and started programatically using Jersey RESTful Webservices framework and a gradle pipeline.

-The project contains build and deployment settings and certain container configuration that should make it very easy to check out and modify for to your specific needs..
+The project contains build and deployment settings and certain container configuration that should make it very easy to check out and modify for your specific needs.

 The app itself contains a minimalist <code>HelloResource</code> that exposes a 'greeting' interface.
 A Junit test is also included to test the service.